Houston hangs a hundred on Tulsa

 The Game In Context

-Houston finished with 762 yards as 12 different players scored six different ways (rush, pass, field goal, INT return, punt return, PAT).
-The Cougars threw only 16 passes in the game and out-rushed Tulsa 555-86.
-Some players admitted wanting revenge in 1968 after Tulsa’s 21-13 home win the year before.
+Houston finished with 762 yards as 12 players scored six different ways (rush, pass, field goal, INT return, punt return, PAT).
+The Cougars completed only ten passes but out-rushed Tulsa 555-86.
+Some players admitted wanting revenge in 1968 after Tulsa’s 21-13 win the year before.

 Carlos Bell ran for a 3rd quarter TD